Back to school enrichment for animals

-- You want to share this music with your companion animal for shorter periods of time (about 2 hours long) to prevent them from becoming habituated to it or “tuning it out.”
+- White noise should be used for shorter periods of time (about 2 hours long) to prevent them from becoming habituated to it or “tuning it out.”

 Separation anxiety and enrichment

-- For more information and what to do if you notice these signs, read this blog: COVID-19 and separation anxiety in pets.
+For more information and what to do if you notice these signs, read this blog.

 We hope you found these ideas helpful and that they help to smooth the transition back to school for your family!